|Quick Facts: Sociologists|

 |Work Experience in a Related Occupation||None|

-Sociologists study society and social behavior by examining the groups, cultures, organizations, social institutions, and processes that people develop.
+Sociologists study society and social behavior by examining the groups, cultures, organizations, social institutions, and processes that develop when people interact and work together.

-Most sociologists work in research organizations, colleges and universities, state and local government, and consulting service firms.
+Most sociologists work in research organizations, colleges and universities, and state and local government.
 They typically work full time during regular business hours.

 Most sociology jobs require a master’s degree or Ph.D.
-Many bachelor’s degree holders will find positions in related fields, such as social services, education, or public policy.
+Many bachelor’s degreeholders will find positions in related fields, such as social services, education, healthcare, or public policy.

 Compare the job duties, education, job growth, and pay of sociologists with similar occupations.